ferreirajuliak/breweries-pipeline/README.md

 4. **Schedule**
    - The pipeline is scheduled to run **daily** (interval = 1 day).
-   - You can modify the schedule in the job configuration file.
+   - You can modify the schedule in the job configuration file or in the Databricks Jobs UI.